 Formal Bio: 👇🏾

-Nanjira also co-chairs the Governance & Strategy Circle of the Transform Health Coalition, advises the World Economic Forum’s project on Preparing Civil Society for the Fourth Industrial Revolution, the <A+> Alliance for Inclusive Algorithms and is on the Advisory Board for Latitude: Rethinking Power Relations – for a decolonised and non-racial world (Goethe Institut).
+Nanjira also advises the World Economic Forum on its Preparing Civil Society for the Fourth Industrial Revolution and Technology and Social Justice initiatives, the <A+> Alliance for Inclusive Algorithms and is on the Advisory Board for Latitude: Rethinking Power Relations – for a decolonised and non-racial world (Goethe Institut).

 Nanjira led policy advocacy to promote digital equality in access to and use of the web at the World Wide Web Foundation (2016-2020) and managed the Foundation’s Women’s Rights Online work.
 She previously worked at the iHub in Nairobi, where she provided strategic guidance for growth of technology innovation research in the East Africa region.

 She served as a panel member on the United Nations Secretary General’s High-Level Panel on Digital Cooperation (2018-19), as a member of DFID’s Digital Advisory Panel (2017-2019), as a trustee at UK Citizens Online Democracy (mySociety) (2016-2019) and as a deputy on the United Nations Secretary General’s High-Level Panel for Women’s Economic Empowerment (2016-17).